 The park is 12 miles north of Jenner on Highway One.
 From Highway 101 there are two routes to the fort:

 Highway 101.
 Take the East Washington Street exit.
 Go west (left).
 Washington turns into Bodega Avenue, which after a few more name changes, turns into Highway 1 North and takes you to Bodega Bay.
 This route is a straight shot--much easier to drive than it looks on the map.
 At Bodega Bay, follow Highway 1 North.

 From Santa Rosa

 Highway 101.
 Go past downtown exits for Santa Rosa.
 Just north of town, take the River Road exit.
 Go west (left).
 River Road will turn into Highway 116 in Guerneville.
-Follow 116 west, then follow signs to Highway One North towards Jenner and Fort Ross.
+Follow 116 West, then follow signs to Highway 1 North towards Jenner and Fort Ross.

 From the North

 Take Highway 1 from Fort Bragg and go south about two hours drive.
 We are about 16 miles from Stewart’s Point.

 San Francisco -- 2 1/2 hours